cucapra/diospyros/evaluation/README.md

 ### Running the Instruction Set Simulator

 Now, we can actually run the generated kernels on the vendor's instruction set simulator.
 We pass the `--skipsynth` flag to avoid re-running synthesis and compilation to C with intrinsics.
+We also pass in the pre-built expert binary for matrix multiply.

 #### Time estimate: ? minutes
 ```
-python3 evaluation/eval_benchmarks.py --skipsynth -o results
+python3 evaluation/eval_benchmarks.py --skipsynth -o results --matmulexpert /data/asplos/diospyros-asplos-aec/mat_mul_expert.o
 ```

 This will add a file `egg-kernel.csv` to each subdirectory of `results` with cycle-level performance for each kernel and corresponding baseline.